Bode-Raymond/Writeups/CTF/2022/NSA-Codebreaker/Task9/README.md

 ## Solution

 Funny story for this writeup.
-It took me 4 rewrites to get this to work in acceptable amount of time.
+It took me 4 rewrites to get this to work in an acceptable amount of time.
 Additionally, I started my brute force at the time stamp from the log file in task A1 rather than the intended method of using the key generation log from the website.

-The first step in this challenge was more reversing of the keyMaster binary.
-In the third step of the lock branch, a sql connection is made.
-Reading the asm of the sql connection being made reveals hardcoded strings which contains the command `sqlite3` and connects to a database file called `./keyMaster.db`.
+The first step in this challenge was reversing the `keyMaster` binary.
+In the third step of the lock branch, a SQL connection is made.
+Reading the assembly of the SQL connection being made reveals hardcoded strings that contain the command `sqlite3` and connects to a database file called `./keyMaster.db`.
 This database file can be leaked using the same LFI vulnerability from task 7.

 ![](./img/sqlopen.png)

 ![](./img/keymasterdb.png)

-The database file contains several encrypted keys which can be decrypted using the master key.
+The database file contains several encrypted keys, which can be decrypted using the master key.
 The code below is what I wrote to decrypt every key in the database.

 ```python
 from datetime import datetime